mc-rtc/mc_rtc-imgui/README.md

 You should use the files provided in your project directly (e.g. as a submodule) and derive from `mc_rtc::imgui::Client` to implement 3D elements.

+Furthermore, to fully support 3D elements in Form, your client implementation must provide an interactive marker implementation and a factory function must be implemented in your Client.

 The code supposes:
 - Dear ImGui context has been initialized when `mc_rtc::imgui::Client` is used
 - Dear ImGui headers are on the search path and you link with imgui library